AWS OpenSearch¶

 ThreadpoolForce_mergeRejected |

 The number of rejected tasks in the force merge thread pool.
-If this number is consistently growing, consider scaling your cluster.
+If this number continues to grow, consider scaling your cluster.
 Related node statistics: Maximum Related cluster statistics: Sum |

 ThreadpoolForce_mergeThreads |